MoisesExpositoAlonso/hitfruit/README.md

 The code below will download the repository and run the example dataset.
 The output images will be under the folder /sk and be labeled as "proc" for the segmented image, "sk" for the skeletonised image, and "end" or "branches" for the branching or end points overlayed onto the skeletonised image.
-A tab separated file, .tsv, will be produced and stores the non-black pixel count of the above images.
+A tab separated file, .tsv, is produced to store the number of non-black pixels of the processed images.

 ``` sh
 git clone https://github.com/MoisesExpositoAlonso/hitfruit